 - Use of biogas as a transport fuel

 - Use of biogas for heating purposes

 The Danish Energy Agency is responsible for the rules and regulations regarding the different support schemes.
-The Danish Energy Agency is administrating the payment of subsidies mainly as feed-in tariffs.
+The Danish Energy Agency is administering the payment of subsidies.

 Energy crops in biogas production

 Manure represents more than three quarters of the total feedstock input on agricultural biogas plants.
 Energy crops such as corn and beets can be used in biogas production to increase the organic matter and thus the total production of biogas.
 However, when using energy crops in biogas production, the benefits for climate and environment are reduced.